Key takeaways

 Home equity is determined by taking the appraised value of your property and subtracting your outstanding mortgage balance.
 The higher it is, the more positive equity you’ve built up in your home and the closer you are to paying off your mortgage.

-But if the number is negative/below zero — if the home appraises for less than what you owe — that would fit the negative equity definition.
-This can happen during periods of economic downturn or when real estate markets abruptly slow down, causing property values to plummet.
-As a result, you could end up owing more on your home than it’s worth.
-Negative equity is sometimes referred to as being underwater or upside-down on a mortgage.
+But say the number works out to be below zero: Your home appraises for less than your mortgage balance.
+This depreciation can happen during periods of economic downturn or when real estate markets abruptly slow down, causing property values to plummet.
+As a result, you end up owing more on your home than it’s worth, and your ownership stake is nil.
+You have negative equity, sometimes referred to as being underwater or upside-down on a mortgage.

 Home Equity